 Medicare Part A

-This plan covers inpatient hospital care.
-Part A also includes hospice care, skilled nursing facility care, and home health care when the person meets specific criteria.
+Part A covers inpatient hospital care.
+It also includes hospice care, skilled nursing facility care, and home healthcare when a person meets specific criteria.

 Medicare Part B